-On 22 May 2024, Virgin Money's shareholders approved amendments to the brand licence agreement between Virgin Money, the Bank's immediate parent, and Virgin Enterprises Limited (Virgin Enterprises), which governs the use of the 'Virgin Money' brand (the 'TMLA').
+On 22 May 2024, the Company's shareholders approved amendments to the brand licence agreement between the Company and Virgin Enterprises, which governs the use of the 'Virgin Money' brand (the 'TMLA').

-A deed of amendment in respect of the TMLA was then subsequently entered into by Virgin Money and Virgin Enterprises on 1 October 2024.
+A deed of amendment in respect of the TMLA was then subsequently entered into by the Company and Virgin Enterprises on 1 October 2024.
 As previously announced, the TMLA fee of £250m plus irrecoverable VAT of £50m became due to Virgin Enterprises following the amendment.
-The TMLA fee will be recharged from Virgin Money to the Bank.

-This is a non-adjusting event, and consequently has not been recognised in the Group's 30 September 2024 interim condensed consolidated financial statements.
+This is a non-adjusting event, and consequently has not been recognised in the 30 September 2024 interim condensed consolidated financial statements.
 The TMLA fee is payable in two equal instalments, with the first paid in October 2024 and the second due in October 2025.
 The full TMLA fee of £250m and the irrecoverable VAT on the first instalment of £25m has been recognised in October 2024.
 The VAT payable on the second instalment will be recognised in October 2025 in line with the scheduled invoice.
 The full £300m was reflected for regulatory capital purposes as a foreseeable charge in the period ended 30 September 2024.